 Relearning how to learn

-During my Bachelor’s I felt that many of the study techniques I was using were too time-consuming and perhaps not very effective.
+During my years in university I felt that many of the study techniques I was using were too time-consuming and perhaps not very effective.
 “There must be a better way” I thought.

 This course helped me relearn how to learn.
 It taught me effective learning techniques and the right mindset.
 These are my key takeaways.